 Several years ago, I got into a conversation with a fellow train passenger, who in response to hearing that I was studying an art degree, declared that I would never manage to get a job because my subject would be useless.
 I pointed out everything he owned had been designed and created by somebody – his clothes, his phone, his house, his video games... and that artist was paid for it!
-If the world believes that Art & Design is a waste of time (whilst simultaneously consuming it in all aspects of life!) then we as artists can often feel burdened by this attitude, especially when our brothers & sisters in Christ seem to share it.
+If the world believes that Art and Design is a waste of time (whilst simultaneously consuming it in all aspects of life!) then we as artists can often feel burdened by this attitude, especially when our brothers and sisters in Christ seem to share it.

 Goodness of Creation

 Naturally, when we think about Creation, Genesis is a good place to start!
 In Genesis 1 & 2, we see that God is the Creator of the universe – not that he has used existing material to form the world, but that he has created it out of nothing.
 Everything God makes is ‘good’ – not meaning bland, or OK, but desirable and agreeable!
 This creation made by God holds value in its goodness: it is filled with things to enjoy such as plants that produce a variety of fruit and vegetables, the sun, the moon and the stars to gaze upon, and living creatures – just to name a few things!
 All of creation gives pleasure and reflects the awesome God who made it.
 Here we can see that material things made skilfully and to a high quality reflect the character of God as Creator, as well as the goodness of his creation.

 This justifies buying objects that are more expensive but made to a high standard and in a way that does not abuse workers or damage creation.
 It also supports the creation of things that might be considered frivolous or luxuries: paintings, poetry, novels – and more!
 Creation is good and important, not just because the things in it are useful and have function, but because they are beautiful and enrich life in their appearance and ultimately point us back to the God who enabled their existence.